dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

  * :dovecot_core:ref:`imapc_host` must point to a load balancer's address that connects to Dovecot proxy

-.. versionadded:: 2.3.15 INDEXPVT for imapc is supported from 2.3.15 onwards.
+.. dovecotadded:: 2.3.15 INDEXPVT for imapc is supported from 2.3.15 onwards.
                   In general INDEXPVT with imapc is only supported for non-obox storages.